 Horse chestnut.
-Healing properties, recipes for joints, weight loss.
+Medicinal properties, recipes for joints, weight loss.
 Tincture and extract.
-Contraindications Application of chestnut tincture: medicinal properties and contraindications Horse chestnut medicinal properties and application
+Contraindications.
+Use of chestnut tincture: medicinal properties and contraindications Horse chestnut medicinal properties and use

-Horse chestnut, the use of which is widespread in folk and traditional medicine, is a plant capable of strengthening the vascular walls of capillaries, thinning blood, and normalizing their tone.
-Use fruits (with or without peel), leaves, flowers, seeds, bark.
-The ground parts of the tree are suitable for harvesting all season, but the best time for collecting bark is May, June, inflorescences - at the beginning of flowering, nuts - in September, when they are fully ripe.
+Horse chestnut, the use of which is widespread in folk and traditional medicine, is a plant that can strengthen the vascular walls of capillaries, thin the blood, and normalize their tone.
+Fruits (with or without peel), leaves, flowers, seeds, bark are used.
+The above-ground parts of the tree are suitable for harvesting throughout the season, but better time for collecting bark - May, June, inflorescences - at the beginning of flowering, nuts - in September, during the period of their full ripening.

-Horse chestnut is famous for its medicinal properties and is successfully used in folk medicine for healing ailments.
-Consider for what diseases it is used and recipes for preparing a healing potion.
+Horse chestnut is famous for its medicinal properties and is successfully used in folk medicine for healing from illnesses.
+Let's look at what diseases it is used for and the recipes for preparing a healing potion.

-Destructive-dystrophic pathologies of the joints, as a rule, appear with age.
-They restrict a person's mobility and cause aching pains.
-It is impossible to cure the disease, but it is possible to take measures that alleviate physical suffering with a medicine from horse chestnut.
+Destructive-dystrophic pathologies of joints, as a rule, appear with age.
+They limit human mobility and cause aching pain.
+It is impossible to cure the disease, but it is possible to take measures to alleviate physical suffering with horse chestnut medicine.

 How to use for varicose veins

-Fragility and varicose veins are caused by excess weight, wearing uncomfortable shoes, long forced standing on their feet, and hereditary factors also affect.
-As a result - the formation of blood clots, which can come off and wander through the body.
+Leads to fragility and dilation of veins excess weight, wearing uncomfortable shoes, forced standing for a long time, and hereditary factors also influence.
+As a result, blood clots form, which can break off and wander throughout the body.

 Chestnut fruit

-50 g of nuts, together with the peel, are crushed to a powdery state and poured with vodka until the raw materials are completely immersed.
-Future drops are insisted, set aside in a dark place for 2 weeks and after a while, 10 drops are taken daily, 2 times a day.
+50 g of nuts along with the peel are crushed to a powder and poured with vodka until the raw materials are completely immersed.
+Future drops are infused, set aside in a dark place for 2 weeks and after a while, 10 drops are taken daily, 2 times a day.

 Interesting to know!
-The healing effect of horse chestnut on the walls of blood vessels is determined by the substances that make up it: esculin and escin.
-Complex compounds have an angioprotective, venotonic, anti-edema effect, and also eliminate the likelihood of blood clots due to blood thinning and improved antithrombin synthesis.
+Healing effect horse chestnut on the walls of blood vessels is caused by the substances included in its composition: esculin and escin.
+Complex compounds have an angioprotective, venotonic, anti-edematous effect, and also eliminate the likelihood of blood clots due to blood thinning and improved antithrombin synthesis.

 1. Chestnut flowers.
 They should be collected at the beginning of their flowering and filled with vodka.
-Alcohol tincture is prepared for 1 month, after which 50 drops are taken before meals.
+The alcohol tincture is prepared for 1 month, after which 50 drops are taken before meals.

 2. Freshly squeezed juice from chestnut flowers.
-It can be used as a medicine for both internal and external intake, using it as a basis for the preparation of an ointment.
+It can be used as a medicine both internally and externally, using it as a base for preparing ointments.

-The juice is squeezed out of the flowers and taken a few drops after meals in the morning and evening.
+The juice is squeezed from the flowers and taken a few drops after meals in the morning and evening.

-Suspension for the treatment of vascular walls is made from the following ingredients: 5 pcs. crushed fruits of plants and flowers, 0.5 l of oil (vegetable, peach, almond, olive to choose from).
-The components are mixed in a bowl and placed in a water bath for 2 hours.
-After, filter, pour into a glass jar and put in the refrigerator on the door.
+The suspension for the treatment of vascular walls is made from the following ingredients: 5 pcs. crushed plant fruits and flowers, 0.5 liters of oil (vegetable, peach, almond, olive to choose from).
+Mix the ingredients in a bowl and place on water bath for 2 hours.
+Afterwards, filter, pour into a glass jar and place in the refrigerator on the door.

 A decoction is prepared from it: pour 2 liters of water, boil for about 10 minutes, set aside in a cool place overnight.
-You can use it in the morning for 1 tbsp. spoon 1 time per day for 2 weeks.
+You can use it in the morning, 1 tbsp. spoon once a day for 2 weeks.

 You can also prepare a highly concentrated preparation from the fruits and leaves of the plant.
 The components are crushed, poured with vodka and infused for several days.
 Compresses from this infusion work well on varicose veins.

-The composition of horse chestnut is effective for weight loss due to its property to remove toxins and accelerate metabolic processes in the body.
+The composition of horse chestnut is effective for weight loss due to its ability to remove toxins and accelerate metabolic processes in the body.
 You can use the following recipe:

-1. 25 pcs. cut the peeled nuts in half, put them in cheesecloth and place the bag on the bottom of a 3-liter jar.
-To make it heavier, you can put another small stone.
+1. 25 pcs. peeled nuts are cut in half, folded into gauze and the bag is placed at the bottom of a 3-liter jar.
+You can add a small stone to make it heavier.

 2. The container is filled with warm boiled water in a volume of 2.5 liters, add 1 tbsp. l. sugar and 1 tbsp. serum, set aside in a dark place for 2 weeks (preferably near the battery).

-3. The tincture is applied 2 times a day, 1 glass for a month.
+3. The tincture is used 2 times a day, 1 glass for a month.

-In order that the next portion does not have to wait another two weeks, you should drain the tincture immediately after preparation, and add water and sugar to the remaining cake.
-She will be ready again in a day.
-4 more fruits should be added every two weeks.
+In order to avoid having to wait another two weeks for the next portion, you should drain the tincture immediately after preparation, and add water and sugar to the remaining cake again.
+In a day it will be ready again.
+Every two weeks you should add 4 more fruits.

-The plant can also help with oncology, but it is not used as an alternative to clinical drugs.
-At home they are prepared according to the following recipe: 1 tbsp. l. dried flowers + 200 ml of water.
-But it should be calculated that the medicine is 1.5 liters.
+The plant can also help with oncology, but as an alternative clinical drugs it does not apply.
+At home they prepare according to next recipe: 1 tbsp. l. dried flowers + 200 ml water.
+But you should calculate that the medicine will be 1.5 liters.
 The liquid is brought to a boil, set aside for 8 hours and filtered.
-All 1.5 liters are taken in small sips throughout the day.
+Take all 1.5 liters in small sips throughout the day.

-Tincture based on the bark of the plant quickly relieves irritation, itching, promotes tissue regeneration and prevents swelling.
+A tincture based on the plant bark quickly relieves irritation and itching, promotes tissue regeneration and prevents swelling.
 The ingredients of the dosage form are: bark, sage, chamomile, powdered fruits with peel.
-They are put in a ratio of 5: 2: 3: 3 per 1 liter of water.
+They are placed in a ratio of 5:2:3:3 per 1 liter of water.
 The container with the future tincture is boiled over low heat for 10 minutes, set aside overnight and used for baths for 10 days.

-Treatment of inflammation of the maxillary sinuses without a puncture
+Treatment of inflammation of the maxillary sinuses without puncture

-Sinusitis is a common disease in which the maxillary sinuses are affected.
-To avoid unpleasant consequences and not to start the pathological process of a condition requiring a puncture, it is recommended to prepare a medicinal mixture based on horse chestnut.
-It is able to kill viruses, fungi and other microorganisms that contribute to the development of the inflammatory process of the nasal mucosa and maxillary sinuses.
-Also, a remedy based on this herbal component can cause sneezing, which will lead to cleansing the nose of mucus and purulent clots.
+Sinusitis is a common disease that affects the maxillary sinuses.
+To avoid unpleasant consequences and not to start the pathological process of a condition requiring a puncture, it is recommended to prepare medicinal mixture based on horse chestnut.
+It is capable of killing viruses, fungi and other microorganisms that contribute to the development of the inflammatory process of the nasal mucosa and maxillary sinuses.
+Also, a product based on this herbal component can cause sneezing, which will lead to clearing of mucus and purulent clots from the nose.

 Important!
-The use for medicinal purposes for sinusitis or lingering sinusitis is recommended only in the absence of contraindications.
+Use for medicinal purposes for sinusitis or prolonged sinusitis is recommended only in the absence of contraindications.

-The medicinal properties of chestnut are also used raw.
-The fruits are soaked in water for several hours so that the brown skin can easily come off.
-How to apply?
-The white contents are crushed and injected into the nasal passages (not too far) using an ear stick.
-Can also be mixed with honey.
+The medicinal properties of chestnut are also used in its raw form.
+The fruits are soaked in water for several hours so that the brown skin comes off easily.
+How to use?
+The white contents are crushed and introduced into the nasal passages (not too far), helping with an ear stick.
+You can also mix it with honey.
 Leave the medicine for 1.5-2 hours.
-But the effect of its action can be observed within 15 minutes.
-The course of treatment is up to 5 days, with a chronic form - up to 9 days.
+But the effect of its action can be observed after 15 minutes.
+The course of treatment is up to 5 days, for the chronic form - up to 9 days.

-An oily substance with a characteristic odor is made from chestnut seeds by extracting nutrients using absorbents.
+An oily substance with a characteristic odor is made from chestnut seeds by extracting useful substances using absorbents.
 What does chestnut oil treat?
-Its action is aimed at eliminating inflammation and stagnant processes in the respiratory organs.
-It is used as aromatherapy and for cold and hot inhalation.
-5-10 drops of oil are added to the aroma lamp or the capacity of the air humidifier and the device is turned on for 15-20 minutes.
+Its action is aimed at eliminating inflammation and congestion in the respiratory organs.
+Used as aromatherapy and for cold and hot inhalations.
+Add 5-10 drops of oil to the aroma lamp or humidifier container and turn on the device for 15-20 minutes.

 Application in cosmetology

-Horse chestnut extract has found its application in cosmetology for the face, hair, arms, legs.
-The widespread distribution of the plant is due to its vitamin and mineral composition, which can fight inflammatory processes of the skin, as well as enrich cells with useful substances, preventing aging.
+Horse chestnut extract has found its use in cosmetology for the face, hair, hands, and feet.
+The wide distribution of the plant is due to its vitamin and mineral composition, capable of fighting inflammatory processes in the skin, as well as enriching cells useful substances, preventing aging.

 Interesting to know!
 Triple horse chestnut cologne is a unique hygiene product for men.
-It can relieve inflammation after shaving, or simply unclog pores from clogged dirt.
+It can relieve inflammation after shaving or simply cleanse pores of dirt clogged in them.

-For whitening, speedy regeneration of the skin of the face, you can prepare a cream at home.
-This will require a flower (5 tbsp.
-L.) And vegetable oil.
+For whitening and rapid regeneration of facial skin, you can prepare a cream at home.
+To do this you will need a flower (5 tbsp) and vegetable oil.
 Mix the ingredients and simmer in a water bath for 30 minutes.
-After that, the suspension is cooled, filtered and poured into a glass container with a lid.
+Afterwards, the suspension is cooled, filtered and poured into a glass container with a lid.

-For hair, they are used, enriching shampoos, balms with it.
-Such a cosmetic product:
+It is used for hair, enriching shampoos and balms with it.
+This cosmetic product:

 • strengthens the hair follicle;

-• will give a healthy shine to curls;
+• will give a healthy shine to your curls;

 • saturates the hair shaft with nutrients.

-The beneficial composition (tannins, tannins, fatty oils, saponins) contributes to the healthy growth of curls, which will be easy to comb and style.
+The beneficial composition (tannins, tannins, fatty oils, saponins) promotes the healthy growth of curls that will be easy to comb and style.

-The chestnut treatment cannot be basic.
-Despite the high concentration of components useful for the body, the plant is used only as an auxiliary in the main course of treatment.
-If the specialist found only the initial stage of development of vascular or vein disease, prescribed treatment by folk methods, then the article offered the best recipes.
-They are easy to prepare, effective and have been tested by many patients through personal experience.
+Treatment with chestnuts cannot be the main one.
+Despite high concentration components useful for the body, the plant is used only as an auxiliary in the main course of treatment.
+If the specialist discovered only the initial stage of development of vascular or vein disease, he prescribed treatment folk ways, then the article brought to attention the most best recipes.
+They are easy to prepare, effective and tested by many patients through personal experience.

-The flowering of chestnuts is one of the most beautiful phenomena in nature.
-The tree flowers in the form of candles are considered not only a unique symbol of the May bloom of spring, but also have great success in the field of alternative medicine as a remedy for many diseases.
+Flowering chestnuts are one of the most beautiful phenomena in nature.
+Tree flowers in the form of candles are considered not only a unique symbol of the May blossoming of spring, but also enjoy great success in the field of traditional medicine as a medicine for many diseases.

-In the month of May, large, bisexual bell-shaped flowers of white or white-pink color appear on its branches, with fringed petals along the edges.
+In the month of May, large, bisexual, bell-shaped flowers of white or white-pink color appear on its branches, with fringed petals at the edges.

-They are neatly connected in erect, racemose inflorescences with a two-layer floral pattern.
+They are neatly connected into erect, racemose inflorescences with a two-layer floral color.

-Chestnut flowers are fragrant, aesthetically pleasing cones with an enormous spectrum of medicinal properties.
-The chemical composition is represented by B vitamins, ascorbic acid, tannins, carotenoids, flavonoids, which have anti-inflammatory, antibacterial, sedative, rejuvenating effects.
+Chestnut flowers are fragrant, aesthetically attractive cones that have a huge range of healing properties.
+The chemical composition is represented by B vitamins, ascorbic acid, tannins, carotenoids, flavonoids, which have anti-inflammatory, antibacterial, sedative, and rejuvenating effects.

 They are used for:

-• strengthening the immune system and increasing the protective functions of the body;
+• fortifications immune system and promotions protective functions body;

-• active formation of hormones that are produced by the adrenal glands;
+• active formation of hormones produced by the adrenal glands;

 • increasing stress resistance;